ltc-1982/Elk-Project-2020/README.md

 Then, run: curl http://10.1.0.4:5601.
 This is the address of Kibana.
 If the installation succeeded, this command should print HTML to the console.

-As a Bonus, provide the specific commands the user will need to run to download the playbook, update the files, etc.